 The SOU Food Pantry is committed to providing students with food and other basic necessities to alleviate the effects of hunger and poverty.
 We strive to promote human dignity and increase the likelihood of continued academic success.

 Students facing food insecurity are encouraged to access resources in the community and valley to supplement their nutrition, and a number of community resources have increased access to services in recent times.
-To ensure that all students are free from hunger, the offices of Student Life will be increasing outreach and education about available food and other basic needs resources.
 Here is a short list of food resources students might find useful:

 - SNAP: SNAP is a food assistance program that provides monthly benefits to help you pay for food.
 SNAP is also sometimes referred to as food stamps, EBT and in Oregon it is also called the Oregon Trail card.
 Students who attend higher education at least half-time may be eligible for SNAP by meeting income guidelines and additional criteria.

 - Raiders Helping Raiders: assists students who are facing food insecurities or do not have access to food on a regular basis.
 Complete the form on the link to apply for 3 meals for the month at The Hawk at SOU.
 Recipients must be an SOU student and be registered for classes.

 - ACCESS Food Pantry Network: ACCESS supports 24 emergency food pantries throughout Jackson County.
 All the pantries in the ACCESS network are operating normal business hours at this time (3/24).
 There is a free mobile market offered in Ashland in the Snowberry Brook Housing area at 2261 Villard St, open Thursdays 4-6pm.